 |Genesis Live - always active as long as it is visible.|

-Nevertheless, just as being able to live-map with Navionics as background is a big plus with Sonarcharts Live, being able to live-map with just about any other maps is a big plus with Genesis Live, and it is a free service as well.
+Nevertheless, just as being able to live-map with Navionics as background is a big plus with Sonarcharts Live, being able to live-map with just about any other map is a big plus with Genesis Live, and it is a free service as well.
 Mapping-products from C-Map (including the built in mapping in both US- and ROW-units), mapping from C-Map Genesis and your very own home-made mapping based on Reefmaster or satellite imagery, they can all be used with Genesis Live with no extra fee.
+ALl you need is a memorycard in your unit.

 There are some minor differences in how the two live-mapping functions work as well.
 When watching the video above, you cans see that there are slight differences in how the interpolation is done, differences not related to the tighter contours created with Genesis Live but coming from the programming itself.
 Genesis Live has (in my eyes) a slight edge over Sonarcharts Live in this regard, and if we look at just the end-map alone, no other pros and cons weighing in, Genesis Live is the better of the two.
 But that difference is marginal when compared to the major differences mentioned above.